Code-Institute-Submissions/misauraleitao-make_me_up/README.md

 Updating and removing product management page for superusers.
 Updating and removing products from basket options.
 Send emails using Gmail SMTP
+Able to add reviews to the product details page so that users can see the reviews.

 ### Struture